de1mat/react-useeffect-showcase/README.md

-Companion project to the article _useEffect - explained crystal clear_
+Companion project to the article [The last guide to the useEffect Hook you’ll ever need](https://blog.logrocket.com/guide-to-react-useeffect-hook/).
+Every react developer needs to understand this stuff.